Dean of the Peabody Institute

 Bronstein notes the move from a major orchestra to a university and conservatory is a “natural extension” of his career-long interest in the formation of young musicians.
 His first arts administrative experience was as executive director of the Civic Orchestra of Chicago, the training orchestra of the Chicago Symphony, which has hundreds of alumni employed with orchestras around the world.

-His stints as president of the Omaha Symphony and the Dallas Symphony Orchestra, and more recently in St. Louis, have all involved significant educational outreach.
-As a performer, he toured for eight years with Aequalis, a chamber group he co-founded with a focus on new American music, innovative programming and educational outreach.
+His stints as president of the Omaha Symphony and the Dallas Symphony Orchestra where he also led the search for a new music director, and more recently in St. Louis, have all involved significant educational outreach.
+As a performer, he toured for eight years and could be heard on New World Records as part of Aequalis, a chamber group he co-founded with a focus on new American music, innovative programming and educational outreach.

 Bronstein graduated from Boston University in 1978 and earned a Master of Music degree at the Manhattan School of Music in 1982.
 He received his Doctor of Musical Arts degree from the State University of New York, Stony Brook, in 1987.